What’s with the name?

 Will you make a dedicated control surface designed specifically for the 8-Series?

 Yes.
-The CL-16 Linear Fader Control Surface for 888 and Scorpio will be released in Q2 of 2020.
+The CL-16 Linear Fader Control Surface for 888 and Scorpio is now available.
 A follow-up firmware release will add support for the 833.
-Read about the CL-16 here.
+Learn more about the CL-16 here.

 Can I control my 8-Series mixer-recorder from a USB Control Surface with linear faders?